ISACS17 – International Sound, Art and Curating Conference Series – ZKM, Karlsruhe 28-30 September 2017

 All papers must be submitted online: https://easychair.org/conferences/?conf=isacs17.

-Deadline for proposals (abstracts including practice-samples): May 1 (notification July 15).
+Deadline for proposals (abstracts including practice-samples): extended deadline 15 May (notification July 15).

 Full paper deadline (if abstract is accepted): September 1.